KeiSugiyasu/sample-chat-server-dart/README.md

 | lib  | Application codes  |
 | public  | Static files for the web application  |
 | test  | Test codes  |

+# Sample web application

+When you launch the page, you are asked to select the communication type - use REST API or WebSocket API.